sbt/sbt/src/sphinx/Detailed-Topics/Tasks.rst

 2. Define the code that implements the task in terms of these inputs.
 3. Determine the scope the task will go in.

-These parts are then combined like the parts of a setting are combined.
+These parts are then combined just like the parts of a setting are combined.

 Defining a basic task
 ~~~~~~~~~~~~~~~~~~~~~